Airlines

 to what zone you will be going to.
 For the Hotel Majestic

-& the Holiday Inn Zocolo you will be going to
+& the Hotel Catedral you will be going to

 then proceed to the official taxi stand with YELLOW